smrk007/messageApp/README.md

 ### Important

-So far it has only been tested to work using localhost, so please use locally when testing.
+So far it has only been tested to work using localhost, so please use localhost when testing.

 ### How to run